surenm/psd.js/README.md

 ## Contributing

-If you would like to contribute to psd.js, you can refer to the [official PSD file format specifications](http://www.adobe.com/devnet-apps/photoshop/fileformatashtml/) for help.
+If you would like to contribute to psd.js, you can refer to the [official PSD file format specifications](http://www.adobe.com/devnet-apps/photoshop/fileformatashtml/) for basic help.

 ### Installing Development Dependencies